NiccoloSalvi/alexa-dynamodb/README.md

 # Alexa-DynamoDB
 > A sample Alexa-skill that uses AmazonDB to store data.

 > Tired of apps where you have to add school marks and calculate your average?
-No more, noy you can do this just using the voice!
+No more, now you can do this just using the voice!

 > Alexa skills
 > DynamoDB